 That is why a complaint question is rarely only about the complaint itself.
-A written complaint may reveal a suitability weakness, a disclosure failure, a training gap, or a product-control issue.
-In the same way, a new product proposal is not just a business opportunity.
-It can require due diligence, revised procedures, added training, different approvals, and possibly regulatory review before launch.
-The principal who moves too fast is usually the one who gets the question wrong.
+A written complaint may reveal a suitability weakness, a disclosure failure, a training gap, a compensation issue, or a product-control problem.
+The principal who treats the matter as customer service only usually misses the exam point.

 | Event | First supervisory question | Why it matters |